FAQs

 Flu vaccine FAQs

-Why is the flu vaccination so important for clinical staff?
+Why is the flu vaccination so important for UHB staff?

-The health of you, your family and our patients is important.
+The health and wellbeing of you, your family and our patients is very important.

-If you catch flu, you are able to spread the virus without having any symptoms.
-If you do develop symptoms this may also take you away from those that depend on you, be that your family or patients.
+If you catch flu, you can spread the virus without having any symptoms.
+If you develop symptoms, this may also take you away from those that depend on you, this may be your children, partner, older parents, or your patients.

-In the majority of people, both the flu vaccine and COVID-19 booster is very well tolerated and everyone can get on with their day, knowing the vaccine will soon be protecting them and those they care for.
+In most people, both the flu jab and COVID-19 booster are tolerated well, and everyone can get on with their day, knowing the vaccine will soon be protecting them and those they care for.

 I’ve already had my flu vaccination somewhere else, what should I do?